constabulary/gb/getting-started.md

 # Wrapping up

 Setting up, or converting code to a `gb` project is simple.
-Once you're done just check the whole project into your source control.
+Once you're done, just check the whole project into your source control.